KSheridan86/project-3-heart-of-darkness/README.md

 I carried out manual testing to ensure that game flow was correct, everything was working as it should and validation caught any errors.

 - Tests carried out:
-  - Start-up Display - Verify that:
+  - Home screen - Verify that:
-    - The logo displays.
+    - The Title displays.
-    - The welcome message displays with information on the game.
+    - The intro quote is printed.
     - The user is prompted for their name.
     - The user can enter their name.
-    - The user gets a warning message if the name is longer than 10 characters.
+    - The user gets a warning message if the name is longer than 50 characters.
-    - The user gets a warning message if the name is just numbers.
     - The user gets a warning message if the name is blank.

-  - Display Rules or Play - Verify that:
+  - How to screen - Verify that:
-    - The user is asked if they want to see the rules or play.
-    - The user is prompted to type an "r" to see the rules and "p" to play.
-    - That warning message appears if anything other than a "p" or "r" is entered by the user.
+    - The introduction narrative prints.
+    - The how to play instructions are printed.
-    - That the user is asked to enter "r" or "p" again.
+    - That the user is asked to enter "y" or "n" to begin.

-  - Rules - Verify that:
+  - Regular narrative and choices - Verify that:
-    - If the user types "r" the rules are displayed.
-    - The message is clear to the user on how to play.
+    - The story begins and offers the user the choice to choose their path.
-    - The user is asked if they would like to Play or Quit.
-    - That the user is prompted to type in "p" to play or "q" to quit.
+    - That the story progress' as the user wishes.
-    - That a warning message appears if anything other than a p or q is entered.
+    - That a warning message appears if anything other than the available choices is entered.

-  - Quit Early - Verify that:
+  - Menu - Verify that:
-    - When the user types "q" to quit as above a message displays saying goodbye to the user and pointing out that if they wish to play they can click the Let's Play Button.
-    - By clicking the Let's Play Button the website is refreshed and the quiz re-starts.
+    - The menu is available from any of the forks in the path.
+    - That the menu works properly, all inputs are correctly validated, warning messages appear and are clear.

-  - Quiz Choices - Verify that:
+  - Games - Verify that:
-    - If the user types p to play as above in the Rules Section that a list of choices appears to the user.
+    - If the user chooses to play a game, the correct game is loaded.
-    - That the list displayed contains the correct instructions to the user to proceed.
-    - That a warning will appear if the player chooses anything other than the six options above.
+    - That the game plays as intended without any errors.
+    - That any variables altered during the game are accessible later for the corrct purposes.

+  - Ascii Art - Verify that:
+    - All ascii art is displayed as intended and the color is correct.

 [Back to the Top](#table-of-contents)